11 separate groups encompass every age group and stage of life.

 Senior High – Student who are currently enrolled in high school.
 This small group aims to help develop the high school student into a young adult.
 The focus of this curriculum is to nurture and grow the students through this often awkward stage of life, and to help prepare a strong footing for life after graduation from High School.

-XYZ College – High School graduates up to late twenties.
+The Upper Room – High School graduates up to late twenties.
 This small group bridges the gap between the high school graduate and the career adult.
 Most of the students in this small group are either attending a college or vocational school or are working on deciding a career path they wish to pursue.
 This life stage can be scary and challenging as the students seek to gain their independence from their parents and transition to the next stage of their lives.
 This small group asks the tough questions and encourages the students to dig deep and develop and draw upon their relationship with God, above anyone else, for guidance.

 New Life – Mid twenties to Late 30 somethings.
 Many of the students in this small group have children and work a full time career.
 This small group is curriculum based and actively engages in meaningful discussions dealing with the challenges of parenting, marriage, and time management to fit it all in.